extend-commerce/docs/Documentation.md

 # Getting Started

-A guide to install the Extend Commerce app and an overview of the features.
+A guide to install the Extend Commerce app and an overview of the features. (updated)

 ## Prerequisites